Make your agentverify its own work.

 Human tests & respondsvery slow

-The loop only runs as fast as its slowest step: verifying every edit.
-Do it by hand and releases wait on you; hand it to an LLM and each re-run is a growing line on your AI bill.
-Reticle replays the recorded suite for about 47 tokens (roughly 2,500× cheaper) and returns the same verdict every time.
+The loop only moves as fast as its slowest step, and that step is checking every edit.
+Do it by hand and the release waits on you.
+Hand it to an LLM and every re-run shows up on your AI bill.
+Reticle replays the recording it already has, so the whole set costs about 47 tokens (roughly 2,500× cheaper) and gives the same verdict each time.

 Pricing